breakfastquay/minibpm/README.txt

 ================

 Just add MiniBpm.h and MiniBpm.cpp (found in the src/ directory here) to your code project.
+The code is C++98 standard.
 MiniBPM uses some classes from the C++ standard library, but has no other dependencies.

 A suite of unit tests is provided using the Boost test framework.
 (Note that these test the implementation of the method --